albertvisser/treedocs/readme.rst

 For that purpose it uses a tree view on the left-hand side and a text window on the right-hand side.
-Another addition to Apropos is that it supports text formatting.
+Another addition to Apropos is that it supports
+`text formatting </avisser/doctree/wiki/formatting>`_.

 Some ideas are inspired by Lotus Notes, e.g. the possibility of `creating a sublevel by inserting a backslash surrounded by two spaces